This Lentil Bolognese is a hearty, full flavored take on the Italian classic.

 2 tablespoon tomato puree

-1 tablespoon vegan sour cream (optional)
+1 tablespoon whole food plant based sour cream (optional)

 Fresh basil or oregano for serving